 STATUS & STRUCTURE

-The Good Grub initiative is a not-for profit initiative developed to deliver nutritious fruit & veg parcels directly to families of disadvantaged school children in Dublin.
+The Good Grub initiative is a not-for profit initiative developed to deliver nutritious fruit & veg parcels directly to families of disadvantaged school children in Ireland.
 These children attend what are known as DEIS schools.
 DEIS is a national programme that addresses the needs of children and young adults in disadvantaged communities.